scp756-221/term-project-earthbound/README.md

 Completed Tasks:
 1) Building Microservices.
 2) Deploying containers on kubernetes service.

-To be completed:
+3) Load Testing using gatling.
-1)Load Testing using gatling.
+4) Metrics gathering using Prometheus.
-2)Metrics gathering using Prometheus.
+5) Dashboard building using grafana.
-3)Dashboard building using grafana.
+6) Monitoring traffic using Kiali
-4)Observing the failure points of a system.
+7) Observing the failure points of a system.

 ## Scripts to run the project
 1. Build and upload docker images to github.